-FMFIA requires that the head of the agency, based on evaluation, provide an annual Statement of Assurance on whether the agency has met these requirements.
-OMB Circular A-123, Management’s Responsibility for Internal Control, implements the FMFIA and defines management’s responsibility for internal control in federal agencies.
+FMFIA requires that the head of the agency, based upon an evaluation, provide an annual Statement of Assurance on whether the agency has met these requirements.
+OMB Circular No. A-123 Management’s Responsibility for Enterprise Risk Management and Internal Control, implements FMFIA and defines management’s responsibility for internal control in federal agencies.
 FMFIA also requires agencies to establish internal controls over their programs, financial reporting, and financial management systems.
 GSA internal control reviews are conducted for agency program components.
-The goal of these reviews are to identify and mitigate significant risks in a timely manner.
-These reviews also ensure that audit findings are responded to in a timely and effective manner and corrective action plans are implemented.
-GSA evaluates assurance on the effectiveness of the internal control over operations, management systems, and financial reporting for FY 2015 with consideration to all internal and external reviews of the agency.
-The “Summary of GSA’s Financial Statement Audit and Management Assurances” table is provided in the “Other Information” section of this report.
+The goals of these reviews are to identify and mitigate significant risks in a timely manner.
+The reviews results are briefed to the Management Control Oversight Council (MCOC) chaired by the Deputy Administrator.
+The MCOC also leads the GSA efforts to address financial management audit findings in a timely manner and oversees the development and execution of the corrective action plans.
+GSA evaluates assurance on effectiveness of internal controls over operations, management systems, and financial reporting for FY 2016 with consideration to all internal and external reviews of the agency.
+The “Summary of GSA’s Financial Statement Audit in the Management Assurances” table is provided in the “Other Information” section of this report.

-In FY 2015, the Procurement Management Review (PMR) Division and the Office of the Chief Financial Officer A-123 Internal Control Review team conducted parallel financial and acquisition reviews across the agency.
+In FY 2016, the Procurement Management Review (PMR) Division of the Procurement Management Division reporting directly to the GSA Senior Procurement Executive in the Office of Acquisition Policy, Office of Government-wide Policy and the OCFO A-123 Internal Control Review team conducted parallel financial and acquisition reviews across the agency.
 PMR reviews assessed the effectiveness of internal controls over procurement management.
 By analyzing activities from both an acquisition and financial perspective, GSA addressed control issues that involved financial and acquisition functions.
 Any identified control deficiencies are tracked through a database application and monitored for timely and accurate implementation of corrective actions.

-Overall, the Internal Control Program at GSA is functioning soundly and GSA can provide reasonable assurance that its internal control over financial reporting is operating effectively and that there are no material weaknesses relating to the design or operation of internal control over financial reporting.
+Overall the internal control program at GSA is functioning soundly and can provide reasonable assurance that its internal control over financial reporting is operating effectively and with no material weaknesses related to the design or operation of internal controls over financial reporting.

 Federal Managers’ Financial Integrity Act Section 4